arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/effects/fx/README.md

 }
 ```

 When all operations complete and the program resumes binding to the left hand side we observe how we just name the results and are already unboxed and destructured for us as `threadA` and `threadB`.
-While this resembles blocking direct style, it's in fact non-blocking and pure since side effects are suspended the bound in the IO continuation.
+While this resembles blocking direct style, it's in fact non-blocking and pure since side effects are suspended first, then bound in the `IO` continuation.

 #### `parMap`

-`parMap` allows *n#* effects to run in parallel non-blocking waiting for all results to complete inthen it delegates to a user provided function that applies a final transformation over the results.
+`parMap` allows *n#* effects to run in parallel non-blocking waiting for all results to complete  and then it delegates to a user provided function that applies a final transformation over the results.
 Once the function specifies a valid return we can observe how the returned non-blocking value is bound in the left hand side.

 ```kotlin:ank:playground